Juliana Beykirch

 Founding Member

-Anna is currently submitting her PhD at the University of Kent’s Centre for Medieval and Early Modern Studies.
-Her research centers on violent language in early modern tragedies, using both textual analysis and practice as research methods, and explores the intersections of rhetoric and embodied performance in sixteenth- and seventeenth-century English tragedies.
-When not focused on research, Anna enthusiastically shares photos of her kitten, Snug.
+Anna completed her PhD at the University of Kent’s Centre for Medieval and Early Modern Studies in 2022.
+Her research centers on violent language in performance, and she uses both textual analysis and practice as research methods to explore the intersections of rhetoric and embodied performance in sixteenth- and seventeenth-century English tragedies.
+She co-edited with Sam Jermy and Will Green The Theatrical Legacy of Thomas Middleton, 1624-2024, published by Routledge in 2024.
+Anna is currently the director of an undergraduate Writing Center and Peer Tutoring program and teaches in the general education program at her institution.
+If you ask nicely, Anna will enthusiastically share photos of her cat, Snug.

 Lucy Holehouse